John Kerr (pathologist): Education

-Kerr studied at the University of Queensland in Brisbane, Australia.
-In 1955, Kerr earned a Bachelor of Science (BSc) degree, and in 1957, a Bachelor of Medicine, Bachelor of Surgery (MBBS).
+Kerr attended Sydney Church of England Grammar School (Shore School) in North Sydney, Australia, where he was head of the school in 1950.
+He was third in the Leaving Certificate in New South Wales.
+He then studied at the University of Queensland in Brisbane, Australia.
+In 1955, Kerr earned a Bachelor of Science (BSc) degree, and in 1957, a Bachelor of Medicine, Bachelor of Surgery (MBBS) in which he graduated with First Class Honours and in top place.
 As a medical assistant, he worked at the Royal Brisbane Hospital.
 In 1964, he earned a PhD at the University of London.

 Academic career

 Starting in 1965, he taught pathology at the University of Queensland, and was made a professor in 1974.
 He became a professor emeritus in 1995.

 Kerr, in collaboration with Andrew Wyllie and Alastair Currie, coined the term apoptosis to describe natural developmental cell death.

+Death

+Kerr died on 4 June 2024, at the age of 90.

 Awards and honours

 Kerr has received numerous awards and honours: